 To make matters worse, a lot of expats assume that just because they are dealing with a Canadian or American, they have no risk of being taken advantage of.
 And unfortunately, unscrupulous people come from all countries.

-The scam: she pretends she has permission to rent a place, rents it, collects the money, and turns out the landlord had no clue she was renting it out.
+The scam: she pretends she has permission to rent a place, rents it, collects the money, and it turns out the landlord had no clue she was renting it out.
 What’s worse is the frustration and headache the renter has to go through to find a new rental.
-But now has a seriously bad first impression about living in Mexico.
+But now she has a seriously bad first impression about living in Mexico.

 So, please don’t ever give someone a deposit unless you have actually seen the home, signed a lease, and have keys in hand.

 But not everyone is a scammer in Mexico.
 Not everyone is out to get the new gringo in town.
 Most people have good intentions.
 But the few bad apples that give the country a bad reputation are enough to spread the word.

 Picture this: you’ve set up a visit to your dream casita, but at the last minute, your agent bails.

 They suggest the owner will show you around instead, sweetening the deal with a lower price.
 Sounds fishy, right?
 That’s because it is.
 Stick to trusted channels and only roll with agents you’ve double-checked.
 Don’t be the one left holding the bag with an empty wallet.

 Outsmarting Deadline Email Hackers

 This one’s a bit more stealthy.
 So be careful.

 Scammers hack into your real estate agent’s email, patiently waiting for the perfect moment to strike.
 They’ll follow your convo for weeks, and when the finish line is in sight, bam!